Higher Ground (TV series): Students

 Ezra was adopted at birth by parents who were looking more for a solution to their marital difficulties than for a child to love.
 When the marriage ended in divorce, Ezra was caught in the middle of his parents' arguments.
-The experience forced him to be a pleaser, a mediator, a peacemaker, and a rule-follower.
-To comfort himself, Ezra turned to drugs and began abusing ketamine, on which he nearly overdosed.
+As a result, he is a people pleaser, mediator, peacemaker, and a rule-follower.
+To deal with the stress, Ezra began abusing ketamine, on which he nearly overdosed.
 After Ezra was revived in the ER and spent 10 days recovering, he was sent to Horizon.
-Although witty and charming, Ezra struggles with his self-confidence and emotional stability in the shadow his parents' divorce cast upon him.
+Although witty and charming, Ezra struggles with his self-confidence and emotional stability in the shadow of his parents' constant fighting.